Wildlife of China: Squirrels

 The groove-toothed flying squirrel, also known as the North Chinese flying squirrel, is endemic to eastern Hebei Province and the suburbs of Beijing in North China and northern Sichuan.
 The complex-toothed flying squirrel is endemic to southern China.

 Ground squirrels, rock squirrels, marmots and chipmunks belong to the same tribe within the squirrel family.

-In China, ground squirrels are found in arid regions of the north and west where the animals live in burrels.
+In China, ground squirrels are found in arid regions of the north and west where the animals live in burrows.
 Ground squirrel species include the Alashan, Daurian, red-cheeked, long-tailed and yellow ground squirrel.

 Two species of rock squirrels are endemic to China, the Père David's rock squirrel, which is found across a wide swath of the country from the mountains around Beijing to Gansu and Sichuan, and the Forrest's rock squirrel, found only in the mountains dividing the Yangtze and Mekong River watershed in northwestern Yunnan.

 The Siberian chipmunk, the only chipmunk species found outside North America, has six subspecies in China, all in northern parts of the country.
 The animal is raised as pets and for its tender flesh, fine fur and ingredients for traditional Chinese medicine.

-The marmot, called hanta in Chinese for "land" or "dry otter," is related to ground squirrels but are bigger, have shorter tails and are more social animals.
+The marmot, called hanta in Chinese for "land" or "dry otter", is related to ground squirrels but are bigger, have shorter tails and are more social animals.
 They can grow to be the size of a cat and live in large colonies.
 Four species are found in China, all along the northern and western periphery of the country: gray, long-tailed, Himalayan, and Tarbagan.
 Of these, the tarbagan marmot is an endangered, Class III protected species.
 Marmots are also farm-raised for food and fur.

 Jumping rodents

 A wide variety of jumping rodents belonging to the family Dipodidae can be found in China.
-These include jerboas and jumping mice, called tiaoshu, the "jumping rodent," and the birch mouse, called jueshu, the "falling rodent" or "stomping rodent."
+These include jerboas and jumping mice, called tiaoshu, the "jumping rodent", and the birch mouse, called jueshu, the "falling rodent" or "stomping rodent".
 Jerboas, jumping mice, and birch mice all have long hind legs which can be used to make leaps from a bipedal stance.